lokesh-coder/lesyjs/README.md

 ## Development

-To run it in local, and to know in depth code login please [https://lesyjs.io/docs/dev/sample2](check here)
+To run it in local, and to know in depth code login please [check here](https://lesyjs.io/docs/dev/sample2)
 <br/> <br/>

 ## License